Abstinence and Recovery Monitoring provides :

 For example, I recently monitored four complex substance related cases.
 I found that out of the four cases, three of them would have failed at establishing a strong footing in sobriety if it had not been for the accountability provided by monitoring.
 In one of the cases, intervention, as the monitor, redirected the course of a relapse, resulting in full recovery participation, increased parenting time and the establishment of amicable co-parenting.

 All cases that are monitored need to start with an agreed upon abstinence and recovery plan.
-A professional most qualified to design a specific recovery plan is someone with expertise and experience in substance use disorders.
-Often times when the parties, mediators or attorneys design a recovery plan to monitored, the plan is either insufficient or over reaching.
+A professional most qualified to design a specific recovery plan is someone with expertise and experience in substance abuse disorders.

 The professional monitor serves as a case manager, sharing all information, via a written report, to the Court, Court representatives, and the other party.
 The professional monitor does not monitor child custody and visitation.